 HAIR GROWTH AND HAIR LOSS

-Menopause can bring changes to hair texture and managability & increased hair loss but it's not something many of us know much about.
-New hair growth may be wispy and fine, coarse and wiry, or stubbornly growing in the opposite direction.
-Individual strands become thinner increasing the impression of hair loss.
-It’s not surprising that women can find this a psychologically challenging symptom, affecting their self-confidence.
+Menopause can bring unexpected changes to hair texture & manageability alongside increased hair loss, but it's not something many of us know much about.
+Any new hair growth may be wispy and fine, coarse and wiry, or stubbornly growing in the opposite direction.
+Individual strands become thinner, increasing the impression of hair loss.
+It’s not surprising that women can find this a psychologically challenging symptom, that affects self-confidence.

 “Never going to give you up”.... sums up how we feel about our crowning glories!

 Menopausal hormone imbalance can disrupt your hair’s growth cycle.
 The growing phase (Anagen) lasts between two to six years, before each hair enters a three-month resting phase (Telegen), when it detaches from the follicle and falls out.

 You've approximately 100,000 follicles on your head.
 In perimenopause, you’ll lose between fifty to one hundred hairs a day.
 Hitting menopause, approximately 15% of your hair is in the resting phase, meaning heavy hair loss.
 New hair coming through may be grey as levels of melanin, the hormone responsible for colour, drop.